Docy Child

 A SOC 2 observation period is the specific duration during which the auditor is assessing your controls against the SOC 2 criteria.

-This effectively means that the evidence that would be provided to your auditor would need to be within the months and year specified in your observation period.
+This effectively means that the evidence that is provided to your auditor needs to be within the months and years specified in your observation period.

-For a SOC 2, the most common observation period are:
+For a SOC 2, the most common observation periods are:

 • 3 months